San Miguel Beermen: 1988–1994: Ramon Fernandez joins the Beermen and the Grand Slam

-Three more titles (1992–1994)

-Entering the new decade, the San Miguel Beermen were dethroned and failed to defend all their titles in the 1990 PBA season.
+Entering the new decade, the San Miguel Beermen failed to defend all their titles in the 1990 PBA season.
 During the third conference when four of their starters along with coach Norman Black missed the first few games due to their commitment in the all-pro national team.
 The team never recovered upon their return and San Miguel was eliminated for the first time in the semifinals since rejoining the league in 1986.

 It wasn't until 1992 when the Beermen would win another championship, defeating Purefoods TJ Hotdogs in another classic seven-game series for the All-Filipino crown.
 In the first conference that year, the Beermen made a return trip to the finals but were beaten by Shell Rimula X in five games.

 The 1993 season turned out to be another fruitful year for San Miguel.
 The 'triggerman' Allan Caidic from the disbanded Presto franchise was happy to rejoin some of his former NCC teammates at San Miguel and they were labeled anew as the team to beat in the All-Filipino Conference (AFC became the first conference of the season), what with the deadly trio of Caidic, Samboy Lim and 1992 season MVP Ato Agustin.
 The Beermen went on to play their old rival Purefoods, renamed Coney Island Ice Cream Stars, for the All-Filipino title.
 Alvin Patrimonio, playing at his peak and aching to get back at their two-time All-Filipino tormentors, led the Stars to victory and the Beermen were outclassed in six games.

 San Miguel didn't go home empty-handed in 1993 as they capture the third conference crown, known as Governors Cup, at the expense of the Tony Harris-led Swift Mighty Meaties.
 The Beermen became the first back-to-back champions in the 1990s by regaining the All-Filipino title the following year in 1994, reversing the outcome against defending champion Coney Island, winning in six games.
 The title-victory earned San Miguel the right to represent the country in the basketball competition in the 1994 Asian Games in Hiroshima, Japan.
 Injuries among the players hounded the team for the rest of the season.